tayloredwebsites/tws_estimation/README.markdown

 This is an application by [Taylored Web Sites](http://www.tayloredwebsites.com).
 This software is distributed under the [MIT license](MIT-LICENSE)

+## General Project Note ##

+* This is a very complex database driven application.
+Focus has been on creating a stable and error free environment.
+This project is a reasonably good representation of the quality of my database skills.
+* Client has not asked/paid for a better user interface (they got this for a song).
+This site uses minimal javascript or ajax, and will has graceful degredation without javascript.
+Entering data will not have properly reflected calculations and totals till the update is done.
+There was no Usability study or Designer input.
+Please do not think this reflects the quality of my Web User Interface skills.
+* There are a number of areas that I would improve (if the client pays, or I end up forking this into another project).
+Mostly I would enhance the audit trail features.
+I am not happy with the existing auditing gems (which is why I am currently using my deactivated module and custom scaffolding), and hope to create one of my own.
+* There is minimal documentation on this project, and have created custom user docs for the client.
+I have not shared the current user docs until I spend the time to develop and document the dummy data on Heroku.
+I will not be sharing the specialized Assemblies, components or component types that I am protecting for my client.
+* If you are interested in this project, or wish to ask me any questions, I will be glad to help.

 ## Estimation System: ##

 __It is assumed that what is being estimated can be broken down into a number of Assemblies, each of which is made up of components:__